algorandfoundation/xGov/Proposals/xgov.36.md

 category: dApps
 focus_area: Gaming
 open_source: Yes
-amount_requested: 60,000.00
+amount_requested: 9,999.00
 status: Draft
 ---

 ## Abstract
 Choice Coin DAN is a decentralized autonomous network, choice software platform, and R&D hub that uses the Choice Coin cryptocurrency to power its predictions and software systems.
 The goal for this project is to create a decentralized slot machine and betting platform using the Algorand blockchain.
-The project will have three parts.

-1. First, the project will develop a smart contract for autonomous and on-chain slot betting distribution with Choice Coin.
+The project will develop a smart contract for autonomous and on-chain slot betting distribution with Choice Coin.
+The code for the project will be written with PyTEAL and have an on-chain application ID.

-2. Second, the project will create a new front end interface to allow easy Algorand wallet connectivity.

-3. Third, the project will have a deployment and beta-testing phase with results reporting and user feedback for improvements.

 <img width="896" alt="Screenshot 2023-06-21 at 5 31 31 PM" src="https://github.com/Bhaney44/xGov/assets/43055154/acf6fcd6-c60b-4686-8e61-c54f9f99ccb0">